Why one press release won’t make you a star overnight

 “Can you send a press release to your contacts?
 I need a little publicity for my racing activity.”

-I have heard this sentence (or equivalent) a lot but it baffles me every time.
-Simply, because I am not Harry Potter’s Hermione and PR is not a magic wand that will make you famous with just one wave.
+I have heard this sentence (or an equivalent) many times, but it baffles me every time.
+Simply, because I am not Harry Potter’s Hermione, and PR is not a magic wand that will make you famous with just one wave.

-To plan and execute a bespoke communication strategy for your particular situation takes time.
+Planning and executing a bespoke communication strategy tailored to your specific situation takes time.
 To get the results you want takes time.
 To build an image takes time.
-After all, becoming a successful racing driver takes time too, doesn’t it?
+After all, becoming a successful racing driver takes time, too, doesn’t it?

 To press release or not to press release?